Real Madrid: Eden Hazard accelerates his recovery and aims for the Champions League

 In the same way that Carvajal did, Fede Valverde he worked on the pitch with a recuperator, in the last moments of the recovery plan for his muscle injury.
 I would only have one session, on the eve of the big event, to be able to return to the call.

-Aspire to it Hazard that he is increasing the intensity in training and improving his physique after overcoming his last muscle injury, the one suffered in the psoas in the middle of March.
+Aspire to it Hazard who is increasing the intensity in training and improving his physique after overcoming his last muscle injury, the one suffered in the psoas in the middle of March.

 The Belgian exercised with the group of substitutes, in which also undisputed such as Raphael Varane, who rested the entire game against Eibar, and Toni Kroos, who played a few minutes in the second half to test sensations after not being able to play with Germany due to muscular discomfort.